Main Content

 List Default Values

-Use get to determine what default values are currently set on any given object level:
+Use get to determine what default values are currently set on any given object level.
+This command returns all default values set in your current MATLAB session.

 Set Properties to the Current Default

-Specifying a property value of 'default' sets the property to the first encountered default value defined for that property.
+Specifying a property value of "default" sets the property to the first encountered default value defined for that property.
 For example, these statements result in a green surface EdgeColor:

 h = surface(peaks);